QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 and that's not worth it.
 You should also use constants rather than writing, again and again, a value like ``"toto"`` in your code.

-**you ain't gonna need it (YAGNI)**: don't write code unless you need it.
+**You ain't gonna need it (YAGNI)**: don't write code unless you need it.

 **Keep it simple, stupid (KISS)**: simple code means less code.
-It's easier to debug and to modify, so don't make things complicated.
+It's easier to debug and modify, so don't make things complicated.

 **Code For The Maintainer**: write your code like you